wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 2nd Book - Robert Dodsley - 1742.md

 O most sacred King!
 Thou art wiser than the Children of Men! thou speakest by the Spirit of God!

+[ 42 ]

-There has been none equal to thee before thee, neither will any arise after thee like unto thee.
+there has been none equal to thee before thee, neither will any arise after thee like unto thee.

 Thus they abused him daily with lying and fulsome Adulation.